 (For those who cannot view YouTube videos,

-alternate video files are available for download at end of this post.)
+alternate video files are available for download at the end of this post.)

 To help educators adapt this musical video project idea for use with students in their classrooms, I will briefly identify the basic components and then provide additional information to explain each step in more detail.